 We asked our friend Esther at Avvo (who is on their legal counsel) about this specific question.

 Check out what she had to say in the short video below.

 It’s a good idea to have an understanding of tenant privacy in this situation.

 Numerous state and local laws ensure that a tenant has the right to a certain level of privacy.
 However, a landlord must have certain access to the property he or she owns in order to do inspections, make repairs and so forth.
 Finding that balance is the task of state lawmakers, who have specifically outlined what is required of both parties.

-There are certain landlord behaviors that tenants (and the law) considers invasive, which includes but is not limited to:
+There are certain landlord behaviors that tenants (and the law) consider invasive, which includes but is not limited to:

 - Too-frequent inspections

 - Written notices that don’t specify time or date